 I personally used a combination of the template and measurements that I took myself, although I don't think this is absolutely necessary.

 I used a marker pen to detail out the cutting lines and by using a tin cutter, traced out and removed the shape.

-I also decided to create a cup to go over the toe link to give them a little bit more protection from the heat.
-This will only be secured on one side so that it can be bent out of the way for toe-link changes.
+I also decided to create a cup to go over the toe link to give them a little bit more protection from

 One element of this build that I did not look forward to was the electrics.
 Unfortunately there is no way round it and the car harness has to be modified to receive the Honda engine's loom.

 At this point, I would like to give thanks to Alan Gourlay, who is currently doing the same conversion (posts on Seloc) who help me immensely in guiding me through the wiring loom modifications.
 To be even more precise, he provided me with his schematic drawings that I then used to create the 'new' loom

 Once the drive shafts were sent back to me, it was time to get on with the rebuilding of the rear suspension assembly.

 I must say, the installation of the driveshafts took far longer and was far more difficult than I anticipated.

 TIP: Please, oh please ensure that whatever you use to push the driveshafts in is blunt and stays blunt to avoid damaging the CV boots.
 I didn't and ended up damaging the inner boot.

 I was in two minds whether or not I was goin